Area Rundown: Noosa

 An early morning Jew Shoal Spaniard and not nearly enough hair!

 The last area which I’ll cover is Sunshine Reef which lies outside of Laguna Bay, about 2-3kms directly east of the Noosa Headland.
-I must stress that this spot is not for the faint of heart and when paddling from middle groyne it’s a very, very long slog so if you do decide to make the pilgrimage out here on comp day please make sure that your fitness is up to scratch and that you will be able to handle being very exposed spot should conditions worsen.
+I must stress that this spot is not for the faint of heart and when paddling from middle groyne it’s a very, very long slog so if you do decide to make the pilgrimage out here on comp day please make sure that your fitness is up to scratch and that you will be able to handle being in a very exposed spot should conditions worsen.

 Sunshine Reef is an extensive system which sits in around 25-30m of water and continues south for quite a long way.
 Being such a large reef, the challenge here lies in finding where the bait and predators are sitting.
 They’re usually there somewhere but there’s not always enough time in the day to find them and catch a few before having to head back in, so it pays to keep your eyes very well peeled on your sounder as well as on the water for flickering bait, current lines or active birds to focus your efforts on for pelagics.
 There are also plenty of reefies to be caught out here and the variety is increased with the depth so be prepared to hook and lose a few monsters should you choose to fish deep.